regras/cpos_v2/README.md

 The execution of the program beeing halted does not take down the docker node, therefore it is necessary to run the command presented above after all the nodes have halted.

-**Note:** It is importante to note that each node in the network is programmed to run for 30 rounds.
-However, the round number does not start at 0.
-It is determined by the number of round times since the date and time 2024-06-01 00:00:00.
-So the execution will start in a round number x, and run until approximatelly x + 30.
-The nodes can have small disagreements amongst themselves in what round "x" the execution started, since their internal clocks might not be perfectly synchronized.
-This applies to all the ways of running the simulation.
+**Note:** It is important to note that each node in the network is configured to run for 30 rounds.
+However, the starting round number is not fixed at 0.
+Instead, it is calculated based on the number of round intervals elapsed since the reference timestamp: 2024-06-01 00:00:00.
+As a result, the execution will begin at a specific round number 𝑥, and proceed approximately until 𝑥+30.
+Due to potential variations in the nodes' internal clocks, there may be minor discrepancies in the exact starting round 𝑥 among the nodes.
+This lack of perfect synchronization is inherent to the system and applies universally across all methods of running the simulation.

 ## Running with distributed nodes

-To run with distributed nodes, you should have a [Docker Swarm set up](https://docs.docker.com/engine/swarm/swarm-tutorial/) with only one Manager.
-Be sure to have the specified ports open on every node.
+To run the system with distributed nodes, you need to set up a [Docker Swarm set up](https://docs.docker.com/engine/swarm/swarm-tutorial/) with a single Manager node.
+Ensure that the required ports are open on all nodes participating in the swarm to enable proper communication.

-After that, you can configure the environment variables on `docker-compose.yml`, such as the variable Tau, the round time, etc..
-Just make sure that the value of TOTAL_STAKE corresponds to the total number of node replicas in the network.
-For this article, the number of replicas of node_dishonest was kept at 0.
-The version of the file available already contains a default set of parameters for a demo run, but you can change it accordingly if you desire.
+After setting up the Docker Swarm, you can configure the environment variables in the docker-compose.yml file.
+Key parameters, such as the variable Tau, the round time, and others, can be customized according to your needs.
+Ensure that the value of TOTAL_STAKE matches the total number of node replicas in the network.

+For the tests described in the SBSeg article, the number of replicas for node_dishonest was set to 0.
+The provided file includes a default set of parameters optimized for a demo run, but you are free to modify them as needed.

-If you want to copy the log files to process and extract some data, fill the following fields accordingly, so that the data will be sent from the containers to a centralized machine:
+To copy log files for processing and data extraction, complete the specified fields in the configuration to enable data transfer from the containers to a centralized machine.
+This setup ensures that logs are properly aggregated for further analysis.

 1. `SSH_ADDRESS`: user@address of the machine you want to send the data to;
 2. `SSH_PASSWORD`: the password for the account;
 3. `SCP_PATH`: the full path where you want to send the data to.

-Now, with everything configured, you can start the scheme with the following commands:
+Once everything is configured, you can start the system using the following commands:

 ```
 $ docker stack deploy -c docker-compose.yml cpos && docker service rm cpos_node cpos_node_dishonest
 $ docker stack deploy -c docker-compose.yml cpos
 ```

-You have to remove the cpos_node service and then deploy the stack again because the cpos_node / cpos_node_dishonest has to deploy after the cpos_beacon, and there isn't a way to guarantee the deploy order with Docker Swarm.
-Otherwise, the nodes wouldn't be able to reach the beacon through its service name.
-There's a possibility the first command will fail if the cpos_test_network is not created by the time cpos_node or cpos_beacon is deployed.
-If this happens, run the command again.
-Unfortunately, we cannot guarantee the order of deploy with Docker Swarm.
-To make sure the beacon doesn't register any of the nodes from the first deploy, wait at least 6 times the round time before running the second command, so that it empties its list.
+To ensure proper deployment, you must remove the cpos_node service and redeploy the stack.
+This is necessary because the cpos_node or cpos_node_dishonest services must start after the cpos_beacon service, and Docker Swarm does not guarantee deployment order.
+If the nodes start before the beacon, they will fail to resolve its service name.

+There is a chance the initial command might fail if the cpos_test_network is not created before deploying cpos_node or cpos_beacon.
+If this occurs, simply rerun the command.
+Unfortunately, Docker Swarm does not provide a built-in way to enforce deployment order.

+To ensure the beacon does not register any nodes from the first deployment attempt, wait for a period equivalent to six times the round time before executing the second command.
+This allows the beacon's list to empty and ensures proper registration.

 If you want to monitor the logs to see what's going on, you can use these commands: